-Ashenfelter & Associates is a Dallas, TX counseling practice born out of a desire to offer help and hope to teens, adults, couples and families as they navigate through life’s many challenges.
-Call today to schedule your free 20 minute consultation at 214-563-8980.
+Ashenfelter Counseling is a counseling practice born out of a desire to offer help and hope to teens, adults, couples and families as they navigate life’s challenges.
+Call today to schedule your first appointment at 214-563-8980.
 We look forward to having the opportunity to walk with you as you reach restoration.
 You can also find us on Facebook and Twitter.